aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 ## Function `calculate_and_update_remaining_voting_power`

 Return the remaining voting power of a delegator in a delegation pool on a proposal.
-This function syncs DelegationPool to the latest state.
+This function syncs DelegationPool to the<br/> latest state.

 <pre><code>&#35;[view]<br/>public fun calculate_and_update_remaining_voting_power(pool_address: address, voter_address: address, proposal_id: u64): u64<br/></code></pre>